Networking API similar to Berkeley sockets, but for games.

 - Strong encryption and authentication.
 When a player connects, you can be sure that if a certain SteamID is authenticated, that someone who has access to that person's account has authorized the connection.
 Eavesdropping / tampering requires hacking into the VAC-secured process.
 Impersonation requires access to the target's computer.

 - Supports relayed connections through the Valve network.
 This prevents IP addresses from being revealed, protecting your players and gameservers from attack.
-NAT punching is not attempted.

 - Also supports standard connectivity over plain UDP using IPv4 or IPv6.